www.scantips.com

 The overall years can hide a few adjacent down years during which withdrawals could deplete the fund.
 The S&P 500 will recover, it always has, but if all your money was depleted earlier due to withdrawals, it ends there.
 The first early years are the higher risk of withdrawals, when value is small before it has earned much, since more money will of course always last longer in a crisis.
 So first building more money in the fund (before the retirement withdrawals) is the insurance to last longer when down, and to make recovery easier.
 Reason would suggest that first allowing maybe 20 or better 40 years for the fund to build and grow without any withdrawals would make all the difference of survivability, and would of course also provide much greater income during retirement.
 The market years do vary erratically, but continually withdrawing 10% also with average earnings near 10% might (on average) usually keep it drained down to always about the same level, more or less.
 It can't grow more then, but its value won't vary so greatly through a long retirement.
 Except there are variations outside of average, and limiting withdrawals to about half of the average fund earnings rate significantly improves odds against going the fund going bust (and would also leave something for future inheritance to your heirs).

-Never withdrawing anything will not go to zero, also unlikely if withdrawal is a small percentage, but fixed withdrawals can become relatively huge when the fund is small, so recompute the withdrawal percentage every year.
+Companies can go out of business (to zero stock value), but never withdrawing anything will not go below zero, also unlikely if withdrawal is a small percentage, but fixed withdrawals can become relatively huge when the fund is small, so recompute the withdrawal percentage every year.
 Fixed dollar withdrawal can become very large when the stock value drops.
 Even an extremely bad rare crash probably leaves at least 50%, which is certainly no fun then, but it has in fact always recovered.
 Here is a table of a few years of S&P 500 record highs.
 But when and if it is down low, but then percentage withdrawals become fewer dollars of withdrawals when the fund is low.
 Instead, the biggest danger is fixed dollar value withdrawals, which if blind to current situations and not limited to a reasonable current percentage, of which an example is shown in the Test section on previous calculator page.
 Your planning for that should have occurred decades earlier.
 Withdrawals are the desired and necessary goal in retirement, but are very counterproductive during the growth phase.
 In every case, withdrawals should be reconsidered if the fund value gets low.
 We don't know the future but we can look at the effect of "typical" past periods, regarding our withdrawal feasibility.

 Inflation has historically averaged about 3%, and after being 1.2% in 2020, now inflation in 2022 is high but is down some, 9.1% for June 2022, and is still about 3.0%, so the times have become very different.
 But the S&P 500 Total Returns (includes reinvested dividends) has averaged 11.77% gain for the last 50 years (including the 13 negative years during that period).